daspilker/emir/README.md

 Compiling
 ---------

-To compile this project, you need several additional DLLs which may not be distributed due to licensing restrictions.
+To compile this project you can use [Visual C# 2010 Express][4].

-From the Emotiv SDK installation directory copy the following files to the project directory:
+You need several additional DLLs which may not be distributed due to licensing restrictions.
+Copy the following files from the Emotiv SDK installation directory to the project directory:

-* ´DotNetEmotivSDK.dll´
+* `DotNetEmotivSDK.dll`
-* ´edk.dll´
+* `edk.dll`
-* ´edk_utils.dll´
+* `edk_utils.dll`

 License
 -------